Women’s Intergenerational Dialogues: Building a Village through Connection and Conversation – Single Session

 Thursday, April 15: 9:00-10:30 PT/ 12:00-1:30pm ET/ 4:00-5:30pm UK/ 5:00-6:30pm EU

-We don’t want cost to be a barrier for anyone to join us, so we have created three payment tiers.
+We don’t want cost to be a barrier for anyone to join us, so we have created three payment tiers as well as an open donation amount.
 When you register at the Supporter level, you are helping fund women who otherwise could not join.
-Please email Jenn (email@example.com) if cost is a barrier for you.
+Please email Jenn (firstname.lastname@example.org) if cost is a barrier for you.
 Prices are in US Dollars.

 Sue Brightman is the founder of Women on the Journey of Their Lives, and enterprise dedicated to amplifying the voices of women over 50 and helping them lead inspired lives in later decades at a time the world needs their wisdom.
 A conscious business consultant and leadership development coach for 28 years to some of the world’s largest corporations, Sue has dedicated the last six years to studying the new evolutionary patterns of women over 50.
 Writing and speaking about the promise of millions of women emerging from the feminist movement with savvy, resilience, and observational wisdom from being outside the power circle, Sue coaches and leads retreats to support women finding their own paths of continued learning, loving, and leading.
 She is a certified coach, a master trainer of conscious business, trained negotiator and certified in EQ and SQ (spiritual intelligence), and a volunteer interfaith chaplain to correctional and mental health institutions.
 Living in Boulder, Colorado and working globally, Sue is the mother of two young adults, an ardent kayaker, a beginning djembe drummer.